jbrgfx/Elm-Filtered-List/README.md

-# Elm form validation experiment (using a default state)
+# Elm list filtering experiment (using a default state)

-A default state (model) makes form validation easy and reasoning about state simple.
 The form displays a result based on a default filter to illustrate to the end-user how the filter works, hints on filtering on how to use the filter or an error with hints on what to try next.

 "[Making Impossible States Impossible](https://www.youtube.com/watch?v=IcgmSRJHu_8)," by Richard Feldman